5 key things you need to remember about what happens next:

 - Submit ‘early applications’ to UCAS from 6th September 2022

 - Submit all other applications to UCAS between mid-October and mid-January

-- Make ‘late applications’ to university – you can still apply after the mid-January deadline but universities are not obliged to respond until results day at latest
+- Make ‘late applications’ to university – you can still apply after the 25th January 2023 deadline but universities are not obliged to respond until results day at latest

 - Await decisions from universities